KaysenWB/OE_GMLTP/README.md

 The input is trajectory data with the shape [length, batch, feature], and a corresponding adjacency matrix with the shape [length, nodes, nodes], which can be referred to the following code for data processing: https://github.com/KaysenWB/AIS-Process.
 Please note that setting the parameter MGSC to "True"

+The main execution file is `main_gmltp.py`.
+The components of several models are located in the `Models` folder.
+Dataset creation and loading are handled in the `data` directory.
+Model training, testing, and usage are implemented in the `exp` folder.
+The `utils` directory contains various utilities, including time encoding and metric calculations.

 ## Environment Setup

 **System Requirements**